By ARDEN IGLEHEART

 UT’s nursing program is one of the school’s most valuable assets, and this year, for the fourth year in a row, it boasts a 100 percent passing rate on the nursing exam.
 The average passage rate for Florida schools is only 76.4 percent.
 This year, 48 recent graduates took and passed the National Council Licensure Examination for Registered Nurses (NCLEX-RN) exam on their first try.

-Dr. Carol Botwinski, Chair of the Department of Nursing, cites several reasons for the high passing rate.
+Carol Botwinski, chair of the department of nursing, cites several reasons for the high passing rate.
 One is that clinicals are longer, with students completing about 900 hours of clinicals by the time they graduate, and the curriculum allows students to integrate what they learn in the classroom into their experience in clinicals.

-Ryan Clabaugh, who graduated from the program last May, will do nursing in the army beginning in October.
-He believes that his experiences at UT will give him an advantage over his peers in the army.
+Ryan Clabaugh, who graduated from the program last May, will be a nurse for the army beginning in October.
+He said that his experiences at UT will give him an advantage over his peers in the army.
 The clinicals are one reason he feels that the program is ahead of others.
-In his last semester, he spent his time in clinicals one-on-one with a nurse.
+In his last semester of the program, he spent his time in clinicals one-on-one with a nurse.

-Botwinski says another reason for the 100% pass rate is that the tests in the program are based on the type of questions they have on the exam, which require a lot of critical thinking.
+Botwinski said another reason for the 100 percent pass rate is that the tests in the program are based on the type of questions they have on the NCLEX, which require a lot of critical thinking.
 The tests, according to Botwinski, aren’t just exams where students can memorize answers.
 Some multiple-choice questions will have answers that are all correct, and students will have to pick the “best” answer.

 The university’s nursing program is known for its rigor, and Botwinski cites this as a factor to the success of students on the exam.
-However, some students see this as the university trying to “weed out” nursing students, which they say contributes to the high passing rate.
-Botwinski denies this, and defends the rigor of the program, saying that the university has a responsibility to make sure their graduates are excellent nurses.
+However, some students see this as the university trying to “weed out” nursing students.

 Emily Batten, a junior nursing major, believes that weeding out students is part of the reason all students who took the exam passed.